code-coaching/blog-posts/javascript-basics.en.md

   - Frontend
 ---

-De belangrijkste concepten uit `Leren Programmeren - JavaScript` worden herhaald.
+The key concepts from `Learn To Program - JavaScript` are repeated.

-## Variabelen
+## Variables

-- `var`: Sleutelwoord om een variabele aan te maken, verouderd.
+- `var`: Keyword to create a variable, obsolete.
-- `let`: Sleutelwoord om een variabele aan te maken, deze kan op een later moment een nieuwe waarde toegekend krijgen.
+- `let`: Keyword to create a variable, it can be assigned a new value at a later time.
-- `const`: Sleutelwoord om een variabele aan te maken, de variabele moet meteen een waarde toegekend krijgen en kan daarna niet opnieuw een waarde toegekend krijgen.
+- `const`: Keyword to create a variable, the variable must be assigned a value immediately and cannot be assigned a value again afterwards.

-## Datatypes
+## Data types

-### Primitieve datatypes
+### Primitive data types

 - `string`
-  - bv. `"Dit is een string."`, `'Dit is ook een string.'`
+  - e.g. `"This is a string."`, `"This is also a string."`
 - `number`
-  - bv. `69`, `3.141592653`
+  - e.g. `69`, `3.141592653`
 - `boolean`
-  - bv. `true`, `false`
+  - e.g. `true`, `false`
 - `undefined`
-  - Wanneer een variabele nog geen waarde toegekend heeft gekregen, is het type `undefined`.
+  - When a variable has not yet been assigned a value, the type is `undefined`.

-### Complexe datatypes
+### Complex data types

 - `object`
 - `function`